-Major George Bryan Godfrey Faussett MBE was in the Lynedoch from 1922, before going up to Trinity College, Cambridge and from there to Sandhurst and the Welsh Guards.
+Major George Bryan Godfrey Faussett MBE was in the Lynedoch from 1922, before going up to Trinity College, Cambridge.
+He went to the City and joined Bowrings, before joining Lloyds.
+A TA Engineer, he joined the Welsh Guards in 1939 and stayed with them through to 1949.
 He was a member of the Turf.

 He wrote a biography of his father Sir Bryan Godfrey-Faussett, naval equerry to George VI, based on the numerous diaries kept by his father and published it under the title “Royal Servant Family Friend”.